What is the cost of the test?

 - provide you with additional health and demographic documents to complete

-- review your completed PAR-Q+ and related medical documentation
+- review your completed CSEP Get Active Questionnaire and related medical documentation

 - measure your pre-test vitals